 ACG 7936 Seminar on Special Topics in Accounting 3 credits

 FIN 7930 Selected Topics in Finance 3 credits

 ISM 7930 Selected Topics in MIS 3 credits

 MAN 6930 Selected Topics 3 credits

 MAR 7931 Seminar on Selected Marketing Topics 3 credits

 Publication Courses 9 Credits

-These courses are offered during the first three semesters of the program and have a substantial distance learning and collaboration component between class meetings, with members of the cohort being required to peer review each other's work and make revisions.
+These courses are offered during the first three semesters of the major and have a substantial distance learning and collaboration component between class meetings, with members of the cohort being required to peer review each other's work and make revisions.
 They represent an extension of previous courses, and require the students to create publishable documents, such as journal, conference and book chapter submissions.
 Depending upon the particular publication project, each course will have one of the following designations:

 ACG 6915 Directed Research 3 credits